 Similar Posts

-News Corp Bargaining Code – Biting Satire From Juice Media
+More Biting Satire from Juice Media

 Thanks for showing this piece.
 However, the caption could suggest the farce is believed to be real…